aloctavodia/BAP/README.md

 This is the code repository for [Bayesian Analysis with Python](https://www.packtpub.com/big-data-and-business-intelligence/bayesian-analysis-python-second-edition), published by Packt.
 It contains all the code necessary to work through the book from start to finish.
 You can find the code from the first edition in the folder `first_edition`

+## Feedback

+If you have read Bayesian Analysis with Python (second edition).
+I will really appreciate if you can answer this very brief [questionnaire](https://forms.gle/8wbUttTUHg3kwLHc8)

 ## Installation

 The code in the book was written using Python version 3.6.
 To install Python and Python libraries, I recommend using Anaconda, a scientific computing distribution.
 You can read more about Anaconda and download it at https:/​ / ​ www.​ anaconda.​ com/​ download/​ .
 This will install many useful Python packages on you system.
 You will need to install two more packages.
 To install PyMC3 please use conda :